-BIT 12: Command Error: Set when the last command issued to the 3102i axis forced an error.
-When there is an error in an Interpolated Move, only the Command Error bit for axis 1 is set.
-This bit must be reset by issuing a Reset Errors command to the 3102i axis.
+BIT 12: Command Error: Set when the last command issued to the 3102 axis forced an error.
+This bit must be reset by issuing a Reset Errors command to the 3102 axis.
 Other commands, including the Immediate Stop command, will not be accepted until this error is reset.